simeononsecurity/simeononsecurity.ch/content/articles/should-hacking-back-be-legalized-debate/index.en.md

 The legality of hacking back varies from country to country.
 In the United States, for instance, the Computer Fraud and Abuse Act (CFAA) and the Electronic Communications Privacy Act (ECPA) strictly prohibit unauthorized access to computer systems.
 Hacking back, in most cases, would violate these laws.
 On the international stage, the Budapest Convention on Cybercrime provides a framework for cooperation in addressing cybercrime across borders.

 ### Arguments for Legalization
-Proponents of legalizing hacking back argue that it could empower organizations to defend themselves effectively.
+Proponents of legalizing hacking back argue that it could help organizations to defend themselves effectively.
 They claim that the current legal framework often leaves victims of cyberattacks with limited recourse.
 Legalization, they argue, could provide a clear legal basis for counterattacks and discourage cybercriminals.

 ### Arguments Against Legalization
 Opponents, however, emphasize the potential dangers of hacking back.
 They assert that it could lead to unintended consequences, such as escalating cyber conflicts, harming innocent parties, and making it challenging to attribute attacks accurately.
 The lack of a clear line between offensive and defensive actions in cyberspace further complicates the issue.